Dynamics of being: Dynamics and Catalytic states

 Reflect on dual role of perception-conception—observation and inference—in knowing and transformation (perception and conception, which include feeling and emotion, constitute mental content; here conception is the free part of mental content.)
 This dual may be transcended perhaps in states of greater awareness, especially peaks of realization; and it is in such states, should they be achieved, that it will be seen (known) whether the concept (in the general sense of mental content) emerges as simple perception

-The dynamics provides a framework and the following sections provide elements for realization
+The mechanics provides a framework and the following sections provide elements for realization

 The catalytic states are states of heightened receptivity to and action in the light of inner and external data (including the less than conscious and active creation of idea and its further body extension as transformation)

-The dynamics provides a framework for the experimental use and development of catalytic states in which
+The mechanics provides a framework for the experimental use and development of catalytic states in which

 Catalytic states and modes of transformation